Large Format Retail presenting compelling opportunities for investors

 The strength of the LFR model from both a tenancy and investment perspective has been highlighted by the sector’s recent rental performance.

 While other retail sub-sectors have undergone a resetting of rents to varying degrees over the past four years, JLL research shows that the LFR sector has maintained consistent rental growth since Q4 2020.
-This growth has accelerated in recent quarters, resulting in an annual rental uplift of 3.5% across 2024.
+This growth has accelerated in recent quarters, resulting in an annual rental uplift of 3.5% across 2024 – a trend that is expected to continue.

-While tenant demand has remained robust, the supply of quality LFR assets has become increasingly constrained.
+While tenant demand remains strong, quality LFR assets has become increasingly constrained.

 According to JLL, 2024 marked the lowest level of national Australian supply in their recorded history across all commercial real estate sub-sectors, with the LFR sector remaining near the bottom of the supply spectrum nationally.